Welcome to my research page! You can follow the links below (or scroll through this page) to see some summaries of current and past research projects!

 Changing the aerodynamic roughness of the land surface results in similar surface temperatures in land-only and coupled simulations.
 However, the 2m air temperature change driven by a change in land surface roughness differs substantially between coupled and land-only simulations.
 This is a direct result of the parametrization of turbulent energy exchange in land surface models; in land-only models, artificially large air-to-surface temperature gradients are allowed to form, which are mixed out/smoothed in coupled land-atmosphere simulations.

 Importance of atmospheric coupling

 As shown above, allowing the atmosphere to interact with changes in land surface properties fundamentally alters how a change in the land surface modifies the climate system both locally and on larger scales.
 While a change in some land surface property can modify surface energy fluxes and surface temperatures in a land-only model, allowing the atmosphere to respond to land surface changes allows for atmospheric feedbacks on the land surface.
 These feedbacks can be local, such as a change in atmospheric air temperature or cloud cover above a region where the land surface is modified.
 However, these feedbacks can also be global or far removed from the initial change in the land surface – that is, a change in the land surface in one region can modify atmospheric circulation, advection, etc. and impact surface climate in regions far-removed from the original land surface perturbation.
-Moreover, in particular when considering changes in land surface roughness, caution is required when using offline land surface models to consider the effects of vegetation change on surface climate, independent of any complications generated by local or remote atmospheric feedbacks.
+Moreover, in particular when considering changes in land surface roughness, caution is required when using offline (not coupled to an atmosphere) land surface models to consider the effects of vegetation change on surface climate, independent of any complications generated by local or remote atmospheric feedbacks.

 You can read more about this topic here: